 This Task Force’s work is based on the collective partnership of NABA, the Advanced Media Workflow Association (AMWA), the Society of Motion Picture and Television Engineers (SMPTE), the International Association of Broadcast Manufacturers (IABM), the American Association of Advertising Agencies (4A’s), and the Association of National Advertisers (ANA) as sponsors, and with the European Broadcasting Union (EBU) participating as an observer.

 Bringing together manufacturers, broadcasters, advertisers, ad agencies, and industry organizations (standards bodies and trade associations) serving the professional media market, the Task Force has an ultimate goal to create greater efficiencies and cost savings for exchange of file-based content.
 The group’s focus is to gather and analyze requirements for a machine-generated and readable file interchange and delivery specification – including standardized and common structured metadata – for the professional media industry.
 Use case examples include promo, spot and program delivery from a provider to a broadcaster.

 The NABA – DPP Common File Format Specification was created as a result of a survey NABA conducted on the needs and issues that challenged its members in North America.
 A further survey of the industry was conducted by a joint initiative of NABA, SMPTE, AMWA, AAAA, Ad-ID, IABM, ANA and the EBU, confirming the ongoing challenges in program delivery as file-based media.
 For more on the specifications, click here.

-NABA achieved the Air-Ready Master specifications and held educational seminars in May, 2017 in New York, Los Angeles, Atlanta, and Toronto.
+NABA achieved the Air-Ready Master specifications and held educational seminars in New York, Los Angeles, Atlanta, and Toronto.
 Find the presentations from those seminars here.
 NABA and DPP members in conjunction with the SMPTE have also completed work on a specification for a High Definition and an Ultra High Definition Library Master format.